tommybobbins/Scratch_Probability/mean_median_mode.md

 # Step 5: Challenge: Using a Sorting algorithm to sort a bigger list:

+Computers are very good at calculating numbers and it can be interesting to use them to sort large amounts of numbers.
+In Computer Science, there are different *recipes* for sorting out lists.
+We call these Sorting Algorithms.
+In general, computers can only compare one thing with another thing, so programming computers to sort through lists can be difficult.

+In this challenge, we will use the computer to calculate the median.
+Remember than the median is the middle value of a sorted list.

 ## Activity Checklist

 + Increase the number of rolls to 20.